- part-time study-programs for professionals taught in English

 New specialisation and new curriculum

 The specialisation “Heritage Lighting” will offer students the possibility to delve deeper into issues like lighting for heritage sites and buildings, lighting for protected sites, conservation, techniques and strategies for such sites and so on.
 Students will get the opportunity to opt for this specialisation from the 3rd Semester onwards and culminating in a Master's thesis on heritage lighting.

 This specialisation is part of a long term plan to introduce similar specialisations in various field of lighting like “light and health”, “daylight”, “Hospitality and retail lighting” etc. We will keep you all posted on further such developments.

-The international Master's programme comprises of focussed lectures in Wismar, Berlin and Bangkok.
+The international Master's program comprises of focussed lectures in Wismar, Berlin and Bangkok.
 The lectures are taught in English, ensuring that the program remains open to all who are interested from around the world.
-The course incorporates valuable lessons learned from the Wismar-based programme which has developed into a highly sought after course of study with an established faculty.
-Students consistently evaluate the study programme positively.
-Additional influence was brought by the expertise of the WINGS Company, which currently educates more than 5,000 online and professional part time-students for example from Australia.
-The course was developed on the basis of experience, which was gained from classes, training programmes and courses offered both domestically and abroad.
+The course incorporates valuable lessons learned from the Wismar-based program which has developed into a highly sought after course of study with an established faculty.
+Students consistently evaluate the study program positively.
+Additional influence was brought by the expertise of the WINGS Company, which currently educates more than 5,000 online and professional part time students for example from the USA.
+The course was developed on the basis of experience, which was gained from classes, training programs and courses offered both domestically and abroad.

 Students with varied International Background